vosaul/status.im/source/docs/run_status_node.md

 Status Node is an Ethereum client usually running on a server supporting the Status app.
 As we operate in a decentralized model, we need some peers scattered around the globe to provide a reliable service.

-Status Node can run as a Whisper node (providing only Whisper protocol) or a Whisper node with permanent message storage (Mail Server) capability.
+Status Node can be run in such a way that it supports only Whisper messages (ie. it helps propagate them), or as a permanent message store (Mail Server).

 ## Requirements